The outage information is updated approximately every 15 minutes. The time stamp for the most recent update is displayed in the left navigation.

 Triangle icons indicate the location of a specific outage.
 Since outages can affect varying numbers of Duke Energy customers, the icons are color-coded according to the size of the outage.
 The color of the icon (shown in the map legend) indicates how many customers are affected.
 Each icon also has information on the outage-time first reported, estimated time of restoration, crew status and outage cause.

-Based on the information available during an outage event, the "Latest Estimated Restoration" is the latest time we believe all homes/businesses will have the power restored.
+- Based on the information available during an outage event, the "Latest Estimated Restoration" is the latest time we believe all homes/businesses will have the power restored.
 When viewing the map, zoom in on outages to get specific information for each outage.
-If an Estimated Restoration Time is not yet available, you will see the words "Accessing Damage" in the latest estimated restoration time area.
+If an Estimated Restoration Time is not yet available, you will see the words "Assessing Damage" in the latest estimated restoration time area.

 - The 'Cause' field provides the reason (if known) for an outage.